amazon-archives/cloudwatch-logs-subscription-consumer/README.md

 ## One-Click Setup: CloudWatch Logs + Elasticsearch + Kibana

 This project includes a sample [CloudFormation][aws-cloudformation] template that can quickly bring up an Elasticsearch cluster on [Amazon EC2][amazon-ec2] fed with real-time data from any CloudWatch Logs log group.
-The CloudFormation template will also install a few sample [Kibana][kibana] dashboards for the following sources of AWS log data:
+The CloudFormation template will also install [Kibana 3][kibana3] and [Kibana 4.1][kibana4], and it comes bundled with a few sample Kibana 3 dashboards for the following sources of AWS log data:

 + [Amazon VPC Flow Logs][sending-vpc-flow-logs]
 + [AWS Lambda][aws-lambda]
 + [AWS CloudTrail][sending-cloudtrail-logs]

-You can also connect your Elasticsearch cluster to any other custom CloudWatch Logs log group and then customize the Kibana dashboard based on your own log formats.
+You can also connect your Elasticsearch cluster to any other custom CloudWatch Logs log group and then use Kibana to interactively analyze your log data with ad-hoc visualizations and custom dashboards.

 If you already have an active CloudWatch Logs log group, you can launch a **CloudWatch Logs + Elasticsearch + Kibana** stack right now with this launch button: